Project Mercy: Childcare Programs

 Project Mercy recently embarked on a new orphan and foster care program called the "Children’s Institute".
 This was in response to a request by the local government of the Oromia Region in Ethiopia if they would accept and provide care for vulnerable children, many of whom are HIV/AIDS victim orphans.
 The plan provides for an intimate and nurturing environment for 200 young children in a family-like setting of one house mother and up to eight children per home, and anticipates the construction of 30 family homes.
 The homes will each have a garden along with a cow to provide ongoing nutrition and care.
 Construction has begun with significant progress being made on the first section of six homes.
 Currently a number of orphans are being housed and cared for with other foster children at the Yetebon compound.

-Many of the students give back to the community by teaching literacy, HIV/AIDS prevention, family planning, basic arithmetic and back yard gardening to families in the hard to reach mountain areas surrounding Yetebon.
+Many of the students teach literacy, HIV/AIDS prevention, family planning, basic arithmetic and back yard gardening to families in the mountain areas surrounding Yetebon.
 Thousands of people have benefited from this initiative and nearly 8,000 can now read and write for the first time because of these programs.